OREL-group/Project-Management-SP-24/Final Papers/Tom Jiang.md

 ### Abstract

 In this paper, I will describe project Event Horizon, a open-source video game development.
-The game is a inventory based rouge-like card game, this paper will detail some management details about the project including project scope & platform, team structure, high-level project schedule & phases, and Agile sprint plan.
+The game is a inventory based rouge-like card game, this paper will detail some management details about the project including project scope & platform, team structure, high-level project schedule & phases, Agile sprint plan, and Project Chanlleges.

 ### Introduction